 We assume that PDU session connectivity service providing unicast data transport is always present at least for some use cases, e.g. multimedia and entertainment, and multicast is an integral part of the system used for optimization.
 Under this assumption, the unicast system architecture provides the foundation of 5G-Xcast architecture and the necessary architectural enhancements needed for the support of multicast should be aligned with the unicast architecture.
 However, the 5G-Xcast architecture's alignment with the unicast architecture should not require a unicast to be always present and thus prevent a network deployment (e.g. a network slice described in 5G-Xcast deliverable D4.2 "Converged Core Network") for cases when unicast may not be present, e.g. geographical broadcast of PW or to Receive-Only devices for terrestrial broadcast TV services.
-In Table 1, we review the UPF functionalities [21] and discuss their relevance in the respect to the introduction of point-to-multipoint support in the architecture.
+In Table 1, we review the UPF functionalities [21] and discuss their relevance in the respect to the introduction of point-to-multipoint services supported in the architecture.
+The transparent multicast transport proposes that 5G system supports an exchange of unicast and multicast/broadcast PDUs between a data network and UE(s) at PDU session level (see section 6.1.2).